 Home emergency cover typically covers events such as your boiler breaking down, blocked drains or electrical failure.
-If you make a claim, an engineer or electrician will visit and their work will be paid for by the insurer.
+If you make a claim, an engineer or electrician will visit and their work will be paid for by your insurer.
 It’s different from a standard home insurance policy which only covers damage to your home and belongings.

 What does home emergency insurance cover?

 Home emergency policies vary considerably depending on how much you pay and the level of cover provided.
-Depending on the policy, home emergency cover will protect you against some, or all, of the following events:
+Depending on what you include in the policy, home emergency cover might protect you against some or all of the following events:

 - Boiler breakdown